-Kurt Hielscher is the originator of travel photo books.
+Kurt Hielscher is – the – originator of travel photo books, not only for Spain.
 He was born on January 7, 1881, in Striegau, Silesia, Germany (now Poland), and was a teacher in West Prussia.
 This profession provided him with frequent periods of time to do hiking tours throughout Europe.

 His first big trip brought him to Spain.
 After that he visited many European regions, from Scotland in the west to the Caucasus in the east, from Sicily in southern Italy to the Spitsbergen islands in northern Norway.

 In 1914, Hielscher visited Spain for the second time.
 He had no idea then that this country, to which his wanderlust had once again driven him, would be so integral to his destiny.

 When he was on his way home, his ship received an order by radio to call in at a neutral port, so the steamer’s captain decided to bring the ship back to Spain for the port-of-call.
 Then, World War I broke out.
 Hielscher was cut off from his homeland, and with 32 German marks in his pocket, he entered Spain for the third time.

 To support himself, he took a job as a home teacher in Madrid, but during the holiday seasons Hielscher accumulated something priceless: his photographs.
 He had wandered to the most remote, hardly accessible places in Spain, capturing in his pictures curious aspects of the foreign cultures and strange folk life.